Frank O'Donovan MA -Wimbledon & Guy's Hosp. UKCP Psychotherapist & Counsellor

 How I work:

 The focus of the work will be to explore the concerns and issues you may have about your life in a safe and supportive setting.
 The work will be collaborative and our aim will be to help you understand more about who you are and who you want to be.
+I am also interested in working with people from Black and Ethnic Minority backgrounds and members of sexual minorities.

 While we each carry our own hopes and expectations of life, sometimes our lives can feel empty and meaningless, we seem to be drifting and disappointed.
 Starting counselling and experiencing a therapeutic relationship could be the start of healing and growth and discovering a different approach to life.